-Learners will provide evidence of their Writing skills, by producing a piece of writing in the modern language.
-Learners will plan, create and self-correct the piece, thereby allowing pupils to develop more independence.
+Learners will provide evidence of their Writing skills, by producing a piece of writing in the Modern Language.
+Learners will plan, create a piece of writing on a topic of their choice.
+This is sent to SQA to be marked externally.